Snowbound (1948 film): Plot

 The next day Mayne invites Blair to go skiing.
 When Blair is made to crash by Mayne and is knocked unconscious, Mayne leaves him behind in the freezing snow and just reports by telephone to Wesson that Blair is missing.
-Carla overhears and telephones Mancini, who organises a search party and Blair is rescued.
+Carla overhears and telephones Mancini, who organises a search party, and Blair is rescued.

 Engles arrives at the lodge, just before a snowstorm that leaves all the parties stranded for the night.
-At dinner, Engles confirms he was a colonel in British Intelligence and identifies Keramikos as Von Kellerman, a Gestapo special agent based in Venice.
+At dinner, Engles confirms he was a colonel in British Intelligence and identifies Keramikos as Von Kellerman, a former Gestapo special agent based in Venice.
 When Italy was being over-run by the Allies, Kellerman was ordered to transport the gold reserves of the Bank of Italy to Germany.
 He assigned the task to Captain Heinrich Stelben, unaware Stelben was involved with Carla Rometta.
-At Carla's urging, Stelben left the gold at the lodge and, after shooting his own men, reported he had been ambushed.
-One of the men is only wounded and Kellerman learns of the gold's whereabouts, which he wants to finance the rebuilding of a new fascist Germany.
+At Carla's urging, Stelben left the gold at the lodge and, after shooting his own men, reported they had been ambushed.
+One of the men was not killed but only wounded, and Kellerman learned of the gold's whereabouts, with which he wants to finance the rebuilding of a new fascist Germany.

 When Carla attacks Mayne after learning that he had agreed to kill her and Valdini (and that it was Mayne who had paid the 4.5m lira to buy the lodge at auction), he knocks her unconscious.
 Valdini throws a knife at him but misses and Mayne shoots him dead.
 Mayne is knifed in the back by Aldo on Kellerman's order.
 Kellerman produces a pistol, has Carla locked up, and orders the Englishmen to dig for the gold in the cellar.
 Mayne comes to and tries to free Carla but knocks over a lamp that sets the building on fire, then succumbs.
 When no gold is found, Kellerman does not believe that Engles does not know where it is and shoots him.
 In the ensuing fight, Wesson drags the unconscious Blair out of the basement.
 The burning lodge collapses on the others.
 Carla reveals that she knows where the gold is but, cradling Blair, declares she will never reveal its location, as it has caused too many deaths.